Mixed-Distil-BERT: Code-mixed Language Modeling for Bangla, English, and Hindi: Background and Related Works

 Code-mixing, or the use of multiple languages in one speech, is a common phenomenon in multilingual cultures.
 Natural language processing (NLP) models that can successfully handle code-mixed text are increasingly needed due to the prominence of code-mixed data in social media, online communication, and other digital platforms. \cite{chanda2016unraveling} proposed a system that performs language identification and morphological disambiguation in code-switching text.
 The system performs both tasks with great accuracy on a code-switching corpus of Hindi-English and Bengali-English text.
 The suggested approach contributes to the creation of code-switching language processing tools for a variety of uses, including machine translation, social media analysis, and language instruction.

 Again, in \cite{barman2014code}, the authors have shared their ongoing research on the issue of code-mixed social media data and artificial language identification.
 They discuss a brand-new dataset made up of Facebook comments and posts that exhibit code-mixing between Bengali, English, and Hindi.
-Additionally, they provide some preliminary research on word-level language recognition using several approaches, such as an unsupervised dictionary-based approach, supervised word-level classification with and without contextual cues, and conditional random fields for sequence labeling.
+Additionally, they provide some preliminary research on word-level language recognition using several approaches, such as an unsupervised dictionary-based approach, supervised word-level classification \cite{kushol2018android} with and without contextual cues, and conditional random fields for sequence labeling.
+Similar works include \cite{goswami2024masontigers}, \cite{raihan2023nlpbdpatriots} and \cite{goswami2023nlpbdpatriots}.
+Some works also focus on words extracted from image data, which is very likely to be code mixed as well \cite{ahmed2019complete}.
+Such works also need to focus on traditional edge detection methods \cite{raihan2022experimental}.

 On the other hand, code mixed data is difficult to find in bulk quantity as it is informal in nature and mostly available in social media posts only.
+The only relevant works include SentMix-3L \cite{raihan2023sentmix}, OffMix-3L \cite{goswami2023offmix} and TB-OLID \cite{raihan2023offensive}.
 This data shortage has already been addressed by creating synthetic code mixed data to supplement the real code mixed data.
 Parallel sentences can be used to create code-mixed sentences, as shown by \cite{pratapa2018word} and \cite{bhat2016grammatical}, who also illustrate how utilizing these artificial sentences can increase language model confusion.
 By employing phrase tables to align and combine components of a parallel sentence, \cite{yang2020alternating} creates CM sentences. \cite{samanta2019improved} also put out a similar approach that creates artificial phrases using parse trees.
 When optimizing a transformer for a downstream task, \cite{krishnan2021multilingual} provides a novel way to enhance the monolingual source data via multilingual code-switching via random translations.

 While previous works have explored the performance of multilingual models on code-mixed text as we have seen above, the base paper, \cite{santy2021bertologicomix} goes further by analyzing how code-mixing impacts multilingual model performance specifically for English-Hindi and English-Spanish.
 They run a number of tests to assess how various multilingual BERT models perform on the code-mixed text and look into the impact of various variables.
 Also, they have run the experiments on a number of NLP tasks rather than focusing on only one type of task, as we have seen previously.